 - Disability pension.
 If an accident results in your becoming disabled, this insurance provides a disability pension which is based on your disability level.
 The highest pension is reserved for full disability, and is equal to 80% of your insured salary.

 - Impairment compensation.
 If an accident results in your becoming physically, mentally or psychologically impaired, this insurance may pay out a one-time benefit based on your level of impairment.

-If you are a child, student, housewife, househusband, self-employed person or unemployed person who is not receiving unemployment benefits, you will not automatically be insurance by employment-based accident insurance.
+If you are a child, student, housewife, househusband, self-employed person or are unemployed and are not receiving unemployment benefits, you will not be insured by employment-based accident insurance at all.

-Instead, you can insure yourself against the costs of accidents by adding an accident insurance rider to your compulsory health insurance policy.
+In all of these cases, you can (and must) insure yourself against the costs of accidents by adding an accident insurance rider to your compulsory health insurance policy.